 As waves of protests continue across the country, many people are engaging in open dialogue about racial justice and social health.
 One vector of that conversation deals with non-police career options for people who want to help their communities, but feel disenchanted with law enforcement agencies.

-There are a ton of alternatives to police work out there — probably more than you realize.
+There are a ton of alternative careers to police work out there — like school counselor or social worker — where you can help make your community safer and stronger.
 Find out which ones are most needed to ensure community safety below.

 Non-Police Careers That Keep Your Community Safe